Chocolate Covered Strawberries are the perfect fancy treat, and they are surprisingly easy to make with just two ingredients.

 - Chocolate Drizzle - For a classic look, melt some white chocolate in the microwave and drizzle it over your strawberries once the base chocolate has set.
 You can use a small piping bag or just drizzle with a spoon.

-- Edible Glitter - Sprinkle a little edible glitter onto your chocolate covered strawberries for a subtle sparkle.
+- Edible Glitter - Sprinkle a little edible glitter onto your chocolate-covered strawberries for a subtle sparkle.

 - Colorful Strawberries - You can mix a little oil-based food coloring into white chocolate to dip the strawberries in any color you like.

-What to do with Chocolate Covered Strawberries
+What To Do With Chocolate Covered Strawberries

-Party Dessert - Lay them out on a platter to serve as a fancy party snack.
+- Party Dessert - Lay them out on a platter to serve as a fancy party snack.

-Lunch Snack - A perfect way to add fruit to packed lunches in an appealing chocolatey wrapper!
+- Lunch Snack - A perfect way to add fruit to packed lunches in an appealing chocolatey wrapper!

 FAQ